Mock Trial – 11-time L.A. County Champions!

 Founded by the Constitutional Rights Foundation, the Mock Trial program was created to help students acquire a working knowledge of our judicial system, develop analytical abilities and communication skills, and gain an understanding of their obligations and responsibilities as participating members of our society.

-Louisville High School has been sending a talented team of budding attorneys to the competition each year for nearly 30 years, and is one of many schools representing Los Angeles County with pride.
-Under the leadership and tutelage of Louisville faculty member Mr. Michael Telesca, Louisville’s Mock Trial team has won the Los Angeles County Senior Division Championship TEN times: ’79, ’80, ’92, ’94, ’98, ’00, ’04, ’07, ’09, ’13, as well as a State Championship in 1993.
+Louisville High School has been sending a talented team of budding attorneys to the competition each year for over 40 years, and is one of many schools representing Los Angeles County with pride.
+Under the leadership and tutelage of Louisville faculty member Mr. Michael Telesca, Louisville’s Mock Trial team has won the Los Angeles County Senior Division Championship eleven times: ’79, ’80, ’92, ’94, ’98, ’00, ’04, ’07, ’09, ’13, and '20; and won a State Championship in 1993.

 Robotics Team – Royal Robotrons